 - The next time this course will be offered is in the Spring 2022 semester.

 - The ETCS Director can observe and coach any international instructor, who would like to have feedback on their English communication in a classroom context.

-- Follow-up coaching sessions will be scheduled, as needed, after the observation has occurred.
+- Follow-up coaching sessions will be scheduled, as needed, before and after the observation has occurred.